 Children and adolescents should participate in 60 minutes of physical activity every day.
 A substantial percentage of students' physical activity can be provided through a comprehensive, school-based physical activity program (CSPAP) that includes these components: physical education, recess, classroom-based physical activity, walk and bicycle to school, and out-of-school time activities and the District is committed to providing these opportunities.
 Schools will ensure that these varied opportunities are in addition to, and not as a substitute for, physical education (addressed in "Physical Education" subsection).
 All schools in the District will be encouraged to participate in Let's Move!
-Active Schools and use www.letsmoveschools.org to successfully address all CSPAP areas.
+Active Schools and use Let's Move!
+Active Schools website to successfully address all CSPAP areas.
 The designated Wellness and Physical Activity and Physical Education leader is Yajaira Baker.

 Physical activity during the school day (including but not limited to recess, physical activity breaks, or physical education) will not be withheld as punishment for any reason.
 This does not include participation on sports teams that have specific academic requirements.
-The District will provide teachers and other school staff with a list of ideas for alternative ways to discipline students.